zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §10

-The Format Editor is responsible for formatting approved submissions in Markdown, as well as the generation of publication-specific versions of submissions.
+The Format Editor is responsible for formatting approved submissions, as well as the generation of publication-specific versions of submissions.

 ##### §11

 The Web Editor is responsible for maintaining the Archive of submissions, at different stages of approval, in the official Parnassus Github repository.
 The Web Editor is to be given write access, for the duration of his or her tenure, to the official Parnassus Github repository.
-The Web Editor is responsible for organizing meetings via, and is to be given access to for the duration of his or her tenure, the official Parnassus Journal e-mail for internal use.
 The Web Editor is also responsible for seeking out and utilizing alternative electronic publication options, and is to publish via those options in consultation with the Format Editor.

 ##### §12

-The Secretary is responsible for taking minutes of meetings and submitting to the Correspondence Editor meeting summaries to be distributed via the official Parnassus Journal e-mail account for internal use to the entirety of Parnassus membership.
+The Secretary is responsible for taking minutes of meetings and submitting distributing via the official Parnassus Journal e-mail account for internal use to the entirety of Parnassus membership.
+The Secretary is responsible for organizing meetings via the official Parnassus Journal e-mail for internal use.
 The Secretary is to be given, for the duration of his or her tenure, access to the official Parnassus Journal e-mail account for internal use.
 Attendance of the Secretary to Executive Meetings is mandatory.

 ##### §13